 Declarations of Intention (also called "First Papers")|

-The record by which an applicant for US citizenship declared their intent to become a citizen and renounced their allegiance to a foreign government.
-Early records of this type (before Sept.
-1906) usually will have: name, country of birth or allegiance (but not town), date of the application and signature.
-Some (but very few) show the date and port of arrival in the US.
-After Sept.
-26, 1906 much more detailed information is given including place of birth and port and date of arrival.
+The record by which an applicant for United States citizenship declared their intent to become a citizen and renounced their allegiance to a foreign government.
+Early records of this type (before September 27, 1906) usually will have: name, country of birth or allegiance (but not town), date of the application and signature.
+Some (but very few) show the date and port of arrival in the United States.
+After September 26, 1906 much more detailed information is given including place of birth and port and date of arrival.

 A Declaration of Intention normally preceded proof of residence or a petition to become a citizen by two or more years.
 Exceptions: a person who entered the country while a minor, honorable military discharges, a person married to a citizen.